 their own building projects and artistic commissions.
 Thanks to the

-enlightened influence of François 1, the Renaissance took hold firmly
+enlightened influence of François 1, the Renaissance took

 and strongly on French soil.